-- PASS is a peer facilitated, cooperative student support scheme for all students.
+- SI is a peer facilitated, cooperative student support scheme for all students.

-- PASS attendance is voluntary but highly recommended.
+- SI attendance is voluntary but highly recommended.

 - It is not a remedial program for "struggling" students, but rather, a program for all students who want to improve their academic performance.